JulianVidal/AGDA_HTML/reports/queries.md

       the definition is.)
   - A definition keeps track of what it uses, so this can be queried

-- [*] Find all definitions d whose types use definition e.
+- [* X] Find all definitions d whose types use definition e.
 (This may be useful when we want to prove something about e, or when we want to know how crucial e is.)
   - I don't know how to check what is a type with the s-expression files